 The graduate application fee is $75 U.S. (payable online or by check or money order made payable to the University at Buffalo).
 After you formally submit your application, you will receive an email with additional instructions for submitting your payment.
 Currently, UB accepts Visa, MasterCard and Discover.

 UB requires international applicants to take the TOEFL or IELTS exam.
 In addition to the above application materials, international applicants must also submit the following:

 Incoming freshmen or undergraduate transfer applicants who are interested in pursuing a BA in Media Study, a BA in Film Studies, a Certificate in Game Studies or a Minor in Media Study must first apply and be accepted to the University at Buffalo.
 Students who have identified Media Study as their area of study will be listed as Media Study majors at the time of acceptance.

 All relevant information, including admissions criteria; the online application; dates and deadlines; and standardized test score requirements, can be found by visiting UB Undergraduate Admissions.

-To declare a major in Film Studies or Media Study (Production or Critical Studies) or a Minor in Media Study, or to begin pursuing a Certificate in Game Study, please complete the appropriate form below.
+To declare a major in Film Studies or Media Study (Production or Critical Studies) or a Minor in Media Study, or to begin pursuing a Certificate in Game Study, please contact Bradley Hendricks at email@example.com.
 When applying, please take a moment to decide which concentration within the major is correct for you, whether it is Production, Critical Studies or the Film Studies Major.
-The previous links, as well as other information on this page, can help you decide which concentration is appropriate for your future goals.
-When you have finished the form, please either submit the form to the Department of Media Study in 231 Center for the Arts or e-mail the electronically filled out or scanned form to firstname.lastname@example.org.
+The above links can help you decide which concentration is appropriate for your future goals.